 Rick’s online feature.
 Today In Cricket History, was created in 1992 and published as a paperback in 2009.
 It was the initial basis of Rick’s cricket website which was first created in December 1994.

 Rick has written about cricket for sporting websites including Crikey, The Roar and iSportconnect, and has taken part in media interviews ranging from Australian community radio through to the BBC.
 He operated a website specialising in women’s cricket news, cricketwoman.com, in the early 2000s.
-In 2005 he created the first podcast specialising in cricket, “The Net Sessions”.
+In 2005 he created the first podcast specialising in cricket, “The Net Sessions“.
+This podcast series resumed in 2020.
 Rick was featured in the 2006 Wisden Almanack report on cricket on the internet.

 Rick lives in Sydney, Australia on land traditionally owned by the Wangal people of the Eora nation.
 He follows the Sydney Thunder and New South Wales women’s and men’s cricket teams and is a passionate supporter of the worldwide development of the game.